Music of Mauritius: Sega

-Popular sega

 Asian music in Mauritius

 Indian immigrants have brought their own styles of music and dance, along with instruments like the sitar and tabla.
 Mauritian-based Bhojpuri music has also been popular with people of Indian-descent, but is now gaining mainstream appeal through the work of artists such as 'Neeraj Gupta Mudhoo' or The Bhojpuri Boys.
-Their fusion of bhojpuri lyrics, sega beats, and more traditional Indian as well as Bollywood-style music has gained popularity among Mauritians, "Langaroo" being one of their famous songs.
+Their fusion of Bhojpuri lyrics, sega beats, and more traditional Indian as well as Bollywood-style music has gained popularity among Mauritians, "Langaroo" being one of their famous songs.
 Chinese immigrants have also infused Mauritian culture with elements from Chinese musical traditions.